solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 cd solana-bpf-program-template
 code .
 ```
-## Runtime Testing and Debugging in editor
+## Runtime Testing และ Debugging in editor

 Open the file `src/lib.rs`

-You'll see that the program is a pretty simple and basically just logs the content received by
+You'll see that the program is a pretty simple และ basically just logs the content received by
 the program entrypoint function: `process_instruction`

-1. Go to the `#[cfg(test)]` section and click `Run Tests`.
-This will build the program and then
+1. Go to the `#[cfg(test)]` section และ click `Run Tests`.
+This will build the program และ then
 execute the `async fn test_transaction()` test.
 You will see the log messages (simplified) in the vscode terminal below
 the source.
 ```bash